openxla/stablehlo/docs/spec_draft.md

 ## Programs

 StableHLO programs consist of functions.
-Each function has arguments and results of supported types and a list of ops in static single-assignment (SSA) form which is terminated by a return op which produces the results of the function.
+Each function has operands and results of supported types and a list of ops in static single-assignment (SSA) form which is terminated by a return op which produces the results of the function.
 StableHLO ops take operands and produce results.